gmmatt/torgeternity/Readme.md

 while managing game systems.

 v.
 1.1.5
-- Added Basic Rules compendium
+- Added custom Torg Eternity dice that are compatible with the Dice So Nice module.
+- Added Basic Rules compendium - these are not the official rules, but an informal set of quick start rules that can be substituted in their place for those who want to try out the game.

 v.
 1.1.4
 - Fixed an issue where PC character descriptions weren't displaying properly